University of Massachusetts Lowell Marching Band: History

 The UMass Lowell Marching Band draws its members from virtually every department in each of the university's schools and colleges.
 The band has been a major ensemble of the Department of Music since 1979.

 In its role as ambassador for the university, the marching band performs throughout New England at parades, clinics, exhibitions, and serves as an ambassador for the university and serves as a source of entertainment at university activities.
 Past performances included exhibitions for United States President Bill Clinton, also for Governors of Massachusetts, and other state dignitaries as well as at band festivals and televised performances seen by audiences of thousands.

 Since UMass Lowell eliminated their football team in 2003, the band mostly performs in exhibitions at high school marching band competitions and festivals across the New England region.
 These include the Massachusetts Instrumental and Choral Conductors Association and the New England Scholastic Band Association (NESBA).
 The marching band is a mixture of both drum corps style visuals and jazz-rock style music.
 The band's musical program was specially arranged for the ensemble by Lutz, drawn from the classics, jazz, rock and popular idioms.
 Music and motion were combined through original visual design.
-The bands consists of instrumentalists, including trumpets, mellophones, baritones, trombones, sousaphones, Alto Saxophones, Tenor Saxophones, Drum Line, guitar and bass.
+The bands consists of instrumentalists, including trumpets, mellophones, baritones, trombones, sousaphones, alto saxophones, tenor saxophones, marching percussion, guitar and bass.
 It does not have a clarinet or flute section, but does have a piccolo section.
 The band suspended their color guard in 2003.